20 Easiest vegetables to grow in your home garden

-Bonus tip: You can cook and eat zucchini flowers, too!
-Keeping zucchini in your vegetable garden will have you eating tons of delicious recipes for months.
+Bonus tip: You can cook and eat courgette flowers, too!
+Keeping courgettes in your vegetable garden will have you eating tons of delicious recipes for months.

-Beets are another easy-to-grow, versatile plant.
+Beetroots are another easy-to-grow, versatile plant.
+Sow the seeds from March to July to enjoy a harvest from May to September.
 The root itself can be eaten roasted, steamed, or used to make soups.
 While you’re waiting for it to mature, why not enjoy a salad made with nutritious beet tops?
-After all, they don’t call beets a superfood for nothing!
+They don’t call beetroots a superfood for nothing!

-Kale is another vegetable that’s easy to grow.
+Kale is another salad green that’s easy to grow.
 It does best in moist but well-drained soil, plus an area that’s in sun or light shade.
 You can enjoy your first kale harvest as soon as 2 months after sowing!

 Other easy-to-grow vegetables for your garden